 Evaluation criteria for replication findings

 We aimed to compare the replication effects with the original effects in the target article using the criteria set by LeBel et al. (2019) (see section “Replication evaluation” in the supplementary).
+For Study 1, we will consider it to be a successful replication if all three hypotheses (1a-1c) are supported, a mixed replication if only one or two of the hypotheses are supported, and a failed replication if none of the hypotheses are supported.
+Study 2 will be considered a successful replication if Hypothesis 2 is supported.

 Replication closeness evaluation